kuyagermi18/WD-Seatwork-1-Nacu/readme.md

 # Jujutsu Kaisen Character Showcase

-This is a personal web project created by **Germi James Nacu** as part of a course requirement or a creative portfolio.
-It showcases multiple characters from the anime *Jujutsu Kaisen*, with each character having their own uniquely styled webpage.
+This is a personal web project created by **Germi James Nacu** as part of our IT0043 Web Design with Client-Side Scripting.
+This site showcases multiple characters from the anime *Jujutsu Kaisen*, with each character having their own uniquely styled webpage.

 ## 📂 Project Structure

 WD-Seatwork-1-Nacu/
 │
 ├── index.html